Abbegubbegum/GTpxe/README.md

 5. Enable the local service with 'rc-update add local default' We do this now because if we do it before, when we run setup-alpine, diagnostics start because it restarts

-6. Create the backup using 'lbu pkg /home/ssh/'
+6. Create the backup using 'lbu pkg /home/ssh'
 7. Copy over the .apkovl file to the pxe server

+MAKE SURE TO COPY IT TO THE CORRECT ARCHITECTURE FOLDER, x86 or x86_64

 ```sh
 scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null ssh@192.168.150.105:~/localhost.apkovl.tar.gz /srv/www/alpine-new/boot/